Why do you get paid 80.2¢/kWh when electricity only costs a fraction of that?!

 What’s going on?!

 First of all, the 80.2¢ rate is not available anymore.
 Every two years, there is a review of the program, and the rates for future contracts are adjusted.
-The new microFIT rate is 54.9¢.
+The microFIT rate as of August 26, 2013 is 39.6¢.

 That is still more than the cost per kilowatt hour for electricity in Ontario.
 The big difference looks strange at first glance, and some people are using this to try and mislead the public about the entire program.

 But the fact is that you cannot compare the microFIT rate to the pure cost of electricity on your bill.

 When you pay for electricity, you pay the per kilowatt hour rate, plus you pay a distribution charge.
 Plus you pay the debt retirement charge.
 Plus you pay through your taxes for all kinds of other stuff, like refurbishing nuclear reactors.

 The total cost of building, maintaining and using the electricity system is paid for through many different things.

 But in the microFIT program, the total cost is paid for by only one thing: payments to the participants based on how much electricity they generate.

 This is a key point, and one of the major strengths of the program.
 The payment structure for microFIT ensures that the entrepreneurs who participate will build efficient systems that will reliably produce electricity for the long term.
 If they don’t, they won’t make any money.

 The only way that microFIT (and FIT) participants get paid, is when they produce the electricity.
 So that single 80.2¢ payment, should be compared against the cost of electricity on your bill, plus the distribution charge, plus the debt retirement charge, plus all the other ways that your tax dollars find their way into supporting our electricity system.